mathertel/OneButton/README.md

 Modified by ShaggyDog18@gmail.com

 Major modification:
-- adding new functions:
+- added new functions:
   - trippleClickFunc() for multiple 3+ clicks (for 3 clicks and more)
   - getNumberClicks() to return number of multiple clicks;